rubenkruiper/IRReC/IR_system/README.md

 * **SPaR.txt**: copy the SPaR.txt data to `datavolume/spar_data/`
 * **Docker**: make sure docker and docker compose are available.

-Clone this repository and simply run `docker compose up`.
+Clone this repository and cd into it.
+Prepare the SPaR.txt container:
+1. build: `docker compose build spar`
+2. run to train a model: `docker-compose up --no-deps spar` Then simply run `docker compose up` to build and start all containers.
 We have been running our final tests with the system on a VPS server running Ubuntu 22.04 and 24GB of RAM, but without a GPU.
 The system should be able to set up and run faster when running with a GPU.
 <!-- ; the assumption is that you have one of the following:
 1. One or several pre-trained clustering models, enabling clustering of unseen text on a CPU.
 To this end copy the contents the `cluster_data.zip` file to the path: `datavolume/cluster_data`